SECURITY All users

 - Click Save.

-Alternatively, you can hover over the share recipient and click the icon, or right-click the share recipient, and select Update Permissions.
+NOTE Alternatively, you can hover over the share recipient and click the icon, or right-click the share recipient, and select Update Permissions.
 This will open the Update Permissions popup.

-Make your changes and click Update Permissions.
+Make your changes and click the Update Permissions button.

 - Go to the share view for the item for which you want to remove permissions.